Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Testing the Effects of Marriage Prospects on College Major Choice

-Table \ref{tab: selection_eq} presents the estimation results of the marriage outcome equation alongside the vector of correlation coefficients derived from our structural estimation approach and Table \ref{tab: MNP_structural} presents estimation results of the major choice component.
-We employ the simulated maximum likelihood estimation (SMLE) with the number of simulations set to 250.
-Our primary focus is centered on the estimation of $\boldsymbol{\rho}$, as it embodies the correlation between unobservable components across the observed equations.
-As depicted in Table \ref{tab: selection_eq}, $\boldsymbol{\rho}$ yields statistically significant values distinct from zero.
-These findings strongly suggest a significant correlation between the unobservable factors featured in the observed equations governing marital outcomes and college major choices.
-This statistical evidence supports the notion of a potential impact of marriage prospects on the decisions related to college major choices.
+Table \ref{tab: selection_eq} presents the estimation results for the marriage outcome equation alongside the vector of correlation coefficients derived from our structural estimation approach and Table \ref{tab: MNP_structural} presents the estimation results for the major choice component.
+We employ the simulated maximum likelihood estimation (SMLE), setting the number of simulations to 250.